tomjp90/Final_Project/README.md

 - CSS
 - Javascript
 - Bootstrap
+- Heroku

 # Machine Learning

 The XGBRegressor model from the XGBoost library was utilised for this project.
 Two versions of the model were created to accomodate the variation in property information included on Domain.
+All property features were binary encoded and scaled for train and test our models.

 **Model 1** was trained on the following features:
 1. Number of Bedrooms